elastic/e2e-testing/.ci/README.md

 But you must first understand that there are two types of Cloud machines:
 1) the VM running the stack, and
-2) the VMs where the Elastic Agent will be installed and enrolled into the stack.
+2) the VMs running the actual tests, where the Elastic Agent will be installed and enrolled into the stack.

 ### Create and configure the stack VM